SlobodankaJovic/ENERGY_STORAGE/README.md

 An application that will optimize energy consumption

--> an attempt to create the most optimal solution for charging and discharging energy from energy storage
+-> an attempt to create the most optimal solution for charging and discharging energy from energy storage in order to minimize the deviation of power demand in one day

 -> diagram display (as straight a line as possible)